 Two-Factor Authentication

-With 2FA enabled, even if your seed phrase is stolen, a transaction cannot be confirmed without your approval.
-This gives you time to react and safely move your funds if needed.
+Even if your seed phrase is compromised, your funds can’t be stolen without access to your Telegram.
+This gives you time to react and move your assets to a different wallet.

 How does it work?